lukejans/tmux-status-line/CONTRIBUTING.md

-# Contributing to tokyo-night-tmux
+# Contributing to tmux-status-line

-Thank you for your interest in contributing to the tokyo-night-tmux project!
+Thank you for your interest in contributing to the tmux-status-line project!
 We welcome contributions from the community to help improve and enhance the project.
 To ensure a smooth collaboration process, please follow the guidelines outlined below.

 ## Before Making a Pull Request